University of North Georgia: Academics

-The University of North Georgia is a public co-educational institution that operates on a semester term schedule.
+The University of North Georgia is a public co-educational institution that operates on a semester-term schedule.

 University of North Georgia honors program

 Distinctive to UNG's program, 40% of the students in the program study abroad before graduation, 80% graduate in four years, and 95% graduate within five years.
-The Honors Program at UNG emphasizes leadership and require students to serve in leadership positions within the Honors Program and/or other campus organizations.
+The Honors Program at UNG emphasizes leadership and requires students to serve in leadership positions within the Honors Program and/or other campus organizations.
 UNG is a member of the Georgia Collegiate Honors Council, the Southern Regional Honors Council, and the National Collegiate Honors Council.

-Honors classes emphasize discussion, analysis, teamwork, independent learning, and an appreciation for the interrelates of knowledge.
-UNG's Honors Program classes are discussion-based, emphasizing critical thinking, with smaller class sizes that average between 16-18 students.
-These classes provide individual faculty attention, promote individual growth, and encourage creativity and innovation among students.

-Undergraduate students accepted into UNG's selective honors program receive priority registration, smaller classes, access to faculty, and peer research mentors.
-Students also receive professional networking, leadership, and scholarship opportunities.
-Students are also given the opportunity to present at state or regional Honors conferences.

 DETI

-The University of North Georgia's Distance Education & Technology Integration (DETI) program is designed to make earning a degree easier for students.
-It does this by making classes available online.
-By putting classes on the internet, this program gives more flexibility for students, especially for non-traditional students (students who do not proceed directly from high school to college, who attend college part-time or work full-time, and more).
-Being able to access the University of North Georgia's accredited classes from afar gives more students the opportunity to earn a degree.

-DETI is operated by sixteen staff members in the Administration, Student Success, Instructional Design, and Technology Integration departments.
+The University of North Georgia's Distance Education & Technology Integration (DETI) program is operated by sixteen staff members in the Administration, Student Success, Instructional Design, and Technology Integration departments.
 These are joined by the numerous professors who teach the classes.
 These members of the faculty and staff are located in the Library & Technology Center on the Dahlonega campus, as well as the Blue Ridge, Gainesville, and Oconee campuses.